 The study uses opt-out recruitment, meaning everyone will hear about the study from the Care Managers unless the patient tells us they don’t want to hear about it.
 BREATHE 2 will offer treatment to all smokers at participating clinics.

 The innovative experiment will be the first to experimentally compare the two most effective interventions available—varenicline (Chantix) vs. combination nicotine-replacement medications—and determine whether they are enhanced by type of counseling (in-person vs. phone), or by extra medication before quitting or after the standard treatment.

 “About 25 million smokers in America make a primary care visit each year,” said Principal Investigator Dr. Tim Baker.
 “But only about five percent of smokers who try to quit use the cessation counseling and medication we know can help.
 In this study, we’ll reach out to them and offer these treatments.”

-This research will develop a chronic care quit-smoking treatment using factorial designs to develop the best treatments for all smokers.
-It will use the RE-AIM research constructs to translate these results into real-world healthcare changes.
+BREATHE 2 will develop a chronic care quit-smoking treatment using factorial designs to develop the best treatments for all smokers.
+It will use the “RE-AIM” research constructs to translate these results into real-world healthcare changes.
 Here’s how:

-Ultimately, BREATHE 2 should greatly expand the reach and effectiveness of smoking treatment in healthcare, meaningfully reduce smoking prevalence in healthcare populations, and thereby reduce cancer morbidity and mortality.
+Ultimately, BREATHE 2 should greatly expand the reach and effectiveness of smoking treatment in healthcare systems, meaningfully reduce smoking prevalence in healthcare populations, and thereby reduce cancer morbidity and mortality.